mgonch/mgonch.github.io/_pages/cv.md

 ======
 <em>To the University</em>
 <ol>
-<li>DGS at the Math Department, Fall 2013.</li>
-<li> PhD adviser of graduate students D. Alegretti, L. Shen, D. Wang, V. Dimitrov.</li>
+<li>PhD adviser of graduate students A. Kislinsky, N. Malkin, G. Zhu.</li>
-<li>Member of the Graduate Programme revision Committee, Fall 2013.</li>
+<li>Director of Graduate studies: Fall 2018.</li>
 <li>In charge of the Arithmetic Algebraic Geometry seminar.</li>
 </ol>
 <em>To the Profession</em>
 <ol>
 <li>An editor of the Journal of Noncommutative Geometry.</li>
-<li>One of the organisers: <br />
+<li>An editor of the Selecta Mathematicae journal.</li>
-Semester on Scattering Amplitudes, Simons Center on Geometry and Physics, Fall 2013.</li>
+<li>One of the editors of the special volume of Advances in Math dedicated to D. Kazhdan.</li>
+<li>One of the editors of the special volume of Selecta Mathematicae dedicated to A. Beilinson.</li>
 </ol>

 Research Grant
 ======
-NSF grant DMS-1059129.
-2010-2013.
-NSF grant DMS-13
+NSF grants DMS-1564385, 2016-2019 and DMS-1900743, 2019-2021

 Talks
 ======